* This is the Professional Version. *

 Skin care involves the following measures:

 Bathing should not be done more than once daily.
-Bathing with diluted bleach (to reduce S. aureuscolonization and decrease the severity of AD) or colloidal oatmeal is sometimes helpful.
+Bathing with diluted bleach 2 times/wk plus nasal application of mupirocin can reduce S. aureus colonization and decrease the severity of AD (1).
+Colloidal oatmeal is sometimes soothing.
 When toweling dry, the skin should be blotted or patted dry rather than rubbed.

-Emollients such as white petrolatum, vegetable oil, or hydrophilic petrolatum (unless the patient is allergic to lanolin) are applied immediately after bathing to help retain skin moisture and reduce itching.
+Moisturizers (ointments such as white petrolatum or hydrophilic petrolatum [unless the patient is allergic to lanolin] or thick creams) are applied immediately after bathing to help retain skin moisture and reduce itching.

-Antihistamines can help relieve pruritus.
+Antihistamines can help relieve pruritus via their sedating properties.
 Options include hydroxyzine 25 mg po tid or qid (for children, 0.5 mg/kg q 6 h or 2 mg/kg in a single bedtime dose) and diphenhydramine 25 to 50 mg po at bedtime.
 Low-sedating H1 receptor blockers (such as loratadine 10 mg po once/day, fexofenadine 60 mg po bid or 180 mg po once/day, and cetirizine 5 to 10 mg po once/day) may be useful, although their efficacy has not been defined.
-Doxepin (a tricyclic antidepressant also with H1 and H2receptor blocking activity) 25 to 50 mg po at bedtime may also help, but its use is not recommended for children < 12 yr.
+Doxepin (a tricyclic antidepressant also with H1 and H2 receptor blocking activity) 25 to 50 mg po at bedtime may also help, but its use is not recommended for children < 12 yr.
 Fingernails should be cut short to minimize excoriations and secondary infections.

 Household antigens can be controlled by the following measures: